AlexCatDev/ProtocolSocket/README.md

             ProtocolSocketOptions socketOptions = new ProtocolSocketOptions();
             //Set dos protection to look if theres more than 10 packets every 100 milliseconds socketOptions.DOSProtection = new DOSProtection(10,100);

+            //Declare what endpoint to listen on
+            EndPoint listenEndPoint = new IPAddress(IPAddress.Any, 9090);

+            //Declare maximum size of connection queue (Max allowed connection to wait to get connected) int maxConnectQueue = 10;

             //Declare server options
-            ProtocolServerOptions serverOptions = new ProtocolServerOptions(socketOptions);
+            ProtocolServerOptions serverOptions = new ProtocolServerOptions(socketOptions, listenEndPoint, maxConnectQueue);
-            serverOptions.ListenEndPoint = new IPEndPoint(IPAddress.Any, 9090);
+            //Declare server socket
             ProtocolServer server = new ProtocolServer(serverOptions);

             //if dos was detected fire this event